neurolib-dev/neurolib/neurolib/optimal_control/README.md

 <!--include-in-documentation-->

-## What is neurolib?
+## Compute optimal control signals within neurolib

+This package enables to compute optimal control signals for single-node or whole-brain network models available in neurolib.
+Optimal control is the most efficient stimulus that can be applied to a system such that it, e.g., follows a particular trajectory.
+This framework enables to:
+- define individual targets
+- compute optimal control signals for any desired simulation setup (duration, network structure, dynamical model)

-neurolib is a simulation and optimization framework for whole-brain modeling.
+It is based on the neurolib library, a simulation and optimization framework for whole-brain modeling.
 More information can be found in the project overview.

-## Installation
+### Installation

 By cloning this repository, you will automatically install the latest version of neurolib.
 You can also clone this repository and install all dependencies with